dbasu-umass/clptheory/README.md

     measures of deviation between the vector of *relative* prices of production and the vector of *relative* labor values;

+14. `createdata`: a function to create the data objects (matrices, vectors and scalars) necessary to implement the SI and NI.

 The package contains the following three datasets.

 1.  `usasea`: the socio economic accounts for the USA extracted from the